cairis-platform/cairis/docs/validation.rst

 Model Validation
 ================

-CAIRIS has the ability to validate models for a given environment based on potential security and privacy design problems.
+CAIRIS can validate models for a given environment based on potential security and privacy design problems.

 To validate a current CAIRIS model, click on the Models/Validate menu and select the environment to check the CAIRIS model for.